komoro13/GSMAlarm/README.md

 - Place sensor boards in different rooms and link them to the main board.
 - Adjust sensitivity and alarm settings as needed.
 - Receive automatic phone calls when motion is detected and listen to the environment.

-## Contributing
-Contributions to the project are welcome.
-This can include adding new features, optimizing the design, or fixing bugs.
-Please read the contributing guidelines before making a contribution.